 An old-fashioned wood fireplace has the flame everyone aims for.
 It burns low, dancing through the red, orange, and yellow range of colors.
-Then it hits some sap or something with a little more energy.
-Green and blue sparks fly.
+Then it hits some sap green, and blue sparks fly.
 The flame moves around, battered by drafts or seeking more oxygen to burn.
-A wood flame has an ambiance.
+A flame from a wood-burning fire has an ambiance like no other.

-A wood-burning stove works much like a fireplace, except they enclose the flame, which you can sometimes see through a small window where you can see the flames.
+A wood-burning stove works much like a fireplace, except that it is enclosed, and sometimes there is a small window where you can see the flames.
 Some of these stoves burn alternate materials such as pellets.
 People buy these more for the heat and less for the flame.

 Gas fireplaces have a nice warming flame.
 But a natural gas or propane flame is a unique creature.
 It has two colors, blue and white.
-It flickers but does not have time to dance.
-The most powerful thing in its world is the release of its fuel, which is as steady as the flames themselves.
+It flickers but does not dance like a real flame.
+The most powerful thing is the release of its fuel, which is as steady as the flames themselves.
 A gas fireplace makes warm air, but it comes off sterile.

 How does an electric fireplace flame work?
 Electric fireplace designers saw the fireplace flame and loved it.
 They saw the gas flame and knew they could improve on that.
-Different designers work on original plans.
-Electric heaters make their heat without a flame, so they get the chance to create a semblance of a flame from something else.
-The following section lists these types of flame.
+Electric heaters make their heat without a flame, so designers get the chance to create a semblance of a flame by other means.
+The following section lists these types of flames.

 Mechanical flames are made in several but related ways.
-For many, a drum turns and flashes objects in front of a light.
+For many, a metal rod turns and flashes mirrors in front of a light.
 The light could be one color or many.
-They design special fabrics to reflect the light from light bulbs.
+Special screens reflect the light from light bulbs.
 This process produces lovely flickering lights.
 Beautiful and pleasant to watch.
 But not fire.
 Mechanical electric heaters circulate warmed air.

 Water vapor flames

 Water vapor is an unusual idea for a flame.
-Someone thought to make a fire out of water.
-They ran water near the heating unit and released it as steam.
-The fireplace shows lifting steam being hit with lights.
-They can set the changing colors right.
+Water is run near the heating unit and released as steam.
+The fireplace shows rising steam being hit with lights.
+They can set the changing colors.
 But the mist is not fire – and water behaves differently than plasma.
 Plus, the owner must refill a water reservoir to get the flames; without water, there is no fire.
 The flame is flickering and beautiful, but it does not look at all like an actual flame.

 Chemical flames are another choice for electric fireplaces.
-A can of a chemical agent (something like Sterno) is lit and placed in the electric fireplace.
+A can of a chemical agent (e.g., Sterno) is lit and placed in the electric fireplace.
 Here, the flame is real.
-Developers can adjust the chemical mix to display different colors.
+You can adjust the chemical mix to display different colors.
 This can be hazardous and messy.
 The flame rises from one spot and lacks the chaotic element of a wood fire.

 Holographic flames are state-of-the-art.
 The base of the fireplace is a log set.
-Atop that, the system projects a flame movie using an LED bulb.
-Atop that, lasers make holographic flickers, giving the flame its third dimension and adding unpredictability.
-Sound like a Hollywood flame movie?
+Atop that, the system projects a video of actual flames, giving the flame its realistic 3d look and adding unpredictability.
+Sound like a Hollywood movie flame?
 It is.

 Our founder used to work in the movie special-effects world.
-There, he specialized in creating holograms that looked more real than before.
-When he turned that FX skill to flame-replicating, he designed the core of the MagikFlame, its flame.
+There, he specialized in creating effects using holographic technology that looked more real than before.
+When he turned that FX skill to replicating the most realistic flames, he designed the core of the MagikFlame, its flame.
 You even get to choose your flame effect.

 Why choose an electric fireplace?

-An electric fireplace has no flame.
+An electric fireplace has no real flame.
 The heating element creates radiant heat that warms you and the room immediately.
 It can be a freestanding unit or a traditional fireplace.
 Homeowners want flickering flames without the hassle or safety hazard of a real flame.

-Real wood fireplaces and stoves need venting, so harmful gasses like carbon monoxide leave the house.
+Real wood burning fireplaces and stoves need venting so harmful smoke and toxins like carbon monoxide leave the house.
 Particulates and other pollutants travel out of the flue.
 Clean-up is a dirty process and requires both homeowner and professional cleaning.
-A traditional fireplace comes with responsibility.
-You clean the chimney and watch the flue.
-You carry wood and maybe cut it.
+A traditional fireplace comes with a tremendous amount of responsibility, from cleaning the chimney, stoking the fire, cutting and carrying wood, etc.

-An infrared quartz fireplace does not have a real flame, but it creates the image of a real fire.
-The fireplace also has a thermostat that works into and with your existing home heating; it produces 5200 BTUs that can heat 1000 square feet.
-But you can turn that up and down with your remote control.
-Or change flames.
-MagikFlame quartz infrared electric fireplaces come in several styles of wall-mounted electric fireplace or corner fireplace mounted.
+An infrared quartz fireplace does not have a real flame but creates the illusion of a real fire.
+The fireplace also has a thermostat that works with your existing home heating system; it has 5200 BTUs that can heat up to 1000 square feet.
+You can turn the heater on or off with remote control.
+You can also change the flames.
+MagikFlame infrared quartz electric fireplaces come in several styles of wall-mounted electric fireplaces or a corner fireplace mantel.
 You can also get a firebox to install into your existing fireplace.

 What is the function of the flame?

 The function of the flame is to connect you, the user, to the experience of the fireplace.
 (It was that or carrying wood.
 We thought you would like the flame better).
-It pulls you in and communicates that all around you are comfortable.
 A realistic electric fireplace brings in the whole experience.
 LED lights plus holographic technology mean that this has realistic flames.
 You feel the heat against your skin while your watch flickering flames.